ZIB-IOL/FrankWolfe.jl/docs/src/reference/4_linesearch.md

 while others (e.g. `GoldenSearch` and `Adaptive`) change according to local information about the function; the adaptive methods often require extra function and/or gradient computations.
-The "vanilla" option for convex optimization is the `Agnostic` method.
+The typical options for convex optimization are `Agnostic` or `Adaptive`.

 All step size computation strategies are subtypes of [LineSearchMethod](@ref).